Mom confessed to killing three kids under the age of 4, police say

 Responding officers found a 7-month-old girl, 2-year-old girl and 3-year-old boy in a living room area, authorities said.
 The children were unresponsive and pronounced dead after officers administered CPR and fire officials provided first aid.

-Police were still interviewing the father and another relative who lives in the home, according to authorities.
-There was no obvious trauma to the children, and relatives indicated illness may have been a factor, police said.
+Police were interviewing the 30-year-old father and a 49-year-old relative who lives in the home, according to authorities.
+There was no obvious trauma to the children, and relatives initially believed illness may have been a factor, police said.

 It's too early to determine how the children died, police said.
 The investigation remains ongoing.